SLAP repair; SLAP lesion; Acromioplasty; Bankart repair; Bankart lesion; Shoulder repair; Shoulder surgery; Rotator cuff repair

 Using arthroscopy for rotator cuff repairs or tendinitis usually relieves the pain, but you may not regain all of your strength.

 DeBerardino TM, Scordino LW.
 Shoulder arthroscopy.
 In: Miller MD, Thompson SR, eds.
 DeLee, Drez, & Miller's Orthopaedic Sports Medicine.
 5th ed.
 Philadelphia, PA: Elsevier; 2020:chap 39.

-Phillips BB.
+Phillips BB, Brolin TJ.
 Arthroscopy of the upper extremity.
-In: Azar FM, Beaty JH, Canale ST, eds.
+In: Azar FM, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
-13th ed.
-Philadelphia, PA: Elsevier; 2017:chap 52.BACK TO TOP
+14th ed.
+Philadelphia, PA: Elsevier; 2021:chap 52.BACK TO TOP

 Reviewed By: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2022 A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.